alanzanattadev/molecule-landing/docs/core-workflow.md

 ## Folders structure

 Molecule is made of different parts that are organized under two hierarchical elements: Epics and Features.
 This terminology comes from Scrum, an agile method.
-Terminologies can differ depending on scrum implementations, but you can learn from it on https://www.atlassian.com/agile/project-management/epics-stories-themes.
+Terminologies can differ depending on scrum implementations, but you can check it on [Atlassian documentation](https://www.atlassian.com/agile/project-management/epics-stories-themes).

 Warning: do not be confused between Agile Epics and redux-observables Epics.
 We'll use the term "Epic" with the Agile meaning here.